Income-taxation-system-in-Indonesia

 4. Over IDR 500 million 30%

-Timeline for Tax Obligations
+What Is The Timeline for Tax Obligations in Indonesia?

-In Indonesia, payment for both corporate and individual tax liabilities are typically made to the State Treasury through a designated tax payment bank.
+In Indonesia, payments for both corporate and individual tax liabilities are typically made to the State Treasury through a designated tax payment bank.
 Afterward, you must submit related tax forms to the tax office.

 Type of Tax Monthly payment Deadline Monthly Filing Deadline Annual Filing Deadline